Jxiang2/workaxle-optaplanner/README.md

 2. shifts: all shifts for scheduling
 3. startDate: start date of the first shift
 4. endDate: end date of the last shift
+5. allRequiredRoles: a set of roles that the shifts to be scheduled require

 #### e.g.